 “I remember Jihad as a route that at some point you quit climbing and start trying to stay alive.” ~Bob Scarpelli

 Important Disclaimer: Note that in the Holy War video I mention Jihad being the “hardest” offwidth I have done in Vedauwoo, WY.
 I would like to clear that up.
 I found Jihad to be one of the hardest offwidths and certainly a test-piece.
 Also, as far as the grade, I jokingly refer to Jihad as a 5.13+ offwidth.
 That statement was not meant to be taken literally, rather I am paying my respects to Bob Scarpelli by intimating that the 11d grade may be a bit ah…misleading?
 It is important to understand that in the late 80s, Scarpelli rated all of his hardest offwidths 11b and by modern consensus these 11b’s are often considered flat 5.12.
 Meanwhile, he rated Jihad 5.11d.
 Scarpelli explained the 5.11d rating to me as meaning: “Don’t bring your weak shit here.”
 Generally offwidth ratings in Vedauwoo have been kept within a closed system with a rich history of wicked sand-bags.
-In a long career of climbing hard wide cracks, Scarpelli’s routes have been some of the hardest I have encountered and Jihad was one of the most physically and mentally demanding routes of them all and, in my opinion, a masterpiece.
+In a long career of climbing hard wide cracks, Scarpelli’s routes have been some of the hardest I have encountered and Jihad was one of the most physically and mentally demanding routes of them all.

 The Holy War